-Parents who have concerns about their child's mental wellbeing can contact our school's Designated Safeguarding Lead or Family Link Worker for further information on the support available.
+Parents who have concerns about their child's mental wellbeing can contact our school's Designated Safeguarding Lead Mrs A. Davies for further information on the support available.

 Parents should also contact their GP or the NHS Helpline by phoning telephone number 111 for advice if they are concerned.
 In case of emergency parents should dial 999.